Lemoncode/react-hooks-by-example/13-async-closure/Readme.md

   );
 ```

-- If we execute we will see how it works.
+- If we execute it we will see it working as well.

 ```bash
 npm start